History and Tradition of Maryville College Athletics (Updated August 18, 2020)

 During his tenure, Coach Honaker directed 38 seasons of football, basketball, and baseball and amassed a phenomenal 924 wins-604 losses and-31 ties.
 He produced 15 All-American football performers and 23 baseball players that went on to play in the pros.

 The early NCAA Division III era (1974-1979) saw the baseball team return to the NCAA Tournament in 1977 under the direction of Bill Henry.
 The Lady Scots volleyball team hosted the first ever NCAA Final-Four in 1981.
-The 1976-1979 football squads provided the greatest four-year span in MC Football History.
+The 1976-1979 football squads provided the greatest four-year span in MC Football History at that time.
 They went 28-7 that included an 8-1 season in 1978.
 The 1976 men’s tennis program earned their first bid to the NCAA post-season.

 The Old Dominion Athletic Conference era (1980-1987)The Scots enjoyed their seven-year association with the Old Dominion Athletic Conference from 1980-1987.
 Men’s basketball went 17-8 in 1984-85 and won MC’s only ODAC title.
 The volleyball team earned NCAA regional bids following the 1981 and 1982 campaigns.
 Because of the travel demands, the Scots elected to withdraw from the ODAC and compete as an independent.